-Forest School is delivered on a Wednesday in the school grounds and is offered to Year 3,5 and 1.
+Forest School is delivered in the school grounds and is offered to particular year groups.
 Each class gets 3 sessions.

 In Autumn Term Year 3 have 3 sessions.

 Children are split into 2 groups for these sessions.

 When your child is scheduled to take part in Forest School we ask that they bring in clothes and footwear which is suitable for the weather.
 Waterproof trousers and wellies are recommended in the winter as the site becomes very muddy.

 Forest school activities are child led but we do offer a range of springboard activities which are often inspired by the topics of each class.

 How and what do the children learn through Forest School?